tylerneylon/small_notes/mind_model/mind_model.md

 being able to see its own output.
 Current LLMs see both of these streams, but they're set up so that only one person at a time can talk --- the LLM or the user.
-The difference here is that the model is designed from the start to see its own feedback, constantly, as well as real-time input from "the outside," such as the user.
+The difference in the two-input version is that the model is designed from the start to see its own feedback, constantly, as well as simultaneous real-time input from "the outside," such as the user.

 Now the LLM can choose to switch, at its own discretion, back and forth between a talking and listening mode.